dnhkng/GlaDOS/README.md

    for your operating system.
 2. Install the required Python packages, e.g., by running `pip install -r requirements.txt`
-3. For the LLM, you have two option:
+3. For the LLM, you have two options:
    1. compile llama.cpp:
       1. use: `git submodule update --init --recursive` to pull the llama.cpp repo
-      2. move the the right subdirectory: `cd submodules/llama.cpp`
+      2. move to the right subdirectory: `cd submodules/llama.cpp`
       3. compile llama.cpp: `make server LLAMA_CUDA=1`
    2. install an inference backend yourself, such as Ollama or Llamafile:
       1. Find and install a backend with an OpenAI compatible API (most of them)